 Fall Fiber Festival

 The Fall Fiber Festival is an annual celebration of the the fiber arts in Central Florida.
-The festival will include demonstrations, exhibitors, and hands-on activities, as well as a Fiber Arts Contest.
+The festival includes demonstrations, exhibitors, and hands-on activities, as well as a Fiber Arts Contest.

 The Fiber Arts Contest